What Are Contractions?

 Let us take a look at the table to see all the contracted forms of to be verbs combined with their subject pronouns.

-|am not||_ (there is no contraction form for am not)|
+|am not||(there is no contraction form for am not)|

-On this table, you can find the most common contractions of modal verbs.
+In the table below, you can find the most common contractions of modal verbs.

 |I will, she will, we will, etc.||I'll, she'll, we'll, etc.|